 We use the Summer 3D-one Convenience Stroller .
 I love it because it reclines down, the hood has a huge canopy reach, the basket is a good size for an umbrella stroller, it folds down pretty narrow, has a foot stand so it can stand on its own once folded, is super lightweight, AND the bottom flap of the seat can fold up which basically creates a mini bassinet for smaller babies whose legs don’t reach the edge.
 We’ve traveled everywhere with this stroller and pretty much love it!

 Then, we bring our most favorite travel stroller on the planet: The Pockit.
 We have two of these but this time we just brought one, figuring both girls wouldn’t need to be riding the whole time and they could take turns in it.
 This stroller is SO great.
 It folds down to the size of a purse AND fits in the overhead of the airplane!
 The only thing is…it’s not the sturdiest- so like, don’t bring it off-roading with you.
 But for an easy-travel umbrella stroller, its pretty freaking amazing!!! *UPDATE: There is a new version of this stroller with a deeper canopy shade and an option to recline!

 Why don’t I bring a double stroller you ask?
-Man, I just really don’t like them.
+You know, I just really don’t like them.
 They’re big & clunky and don’t fold down very small (we were getting in and out of shuttles and cars and in and out of tiny shops and restaurants, up and down elevators, etc. non-stop!).
 The side-by-side ones feel like you’re pushing a double wide and can’t fit through any doors and the front-to-back ones feel like you’re pushing one of the “extra” suburban Target carts.
 I’ve tested them all, I just am not a huge fan.
 Plus, there’s two of us- me and Ryan- and a handful of family members on this trip so we figured two tiny strollers would be much easier to navigate with so many helpers to push.
 We were right.
 These two strollers were a breeze to travel with!
 When Max gets older we’ll drop the Summer and just stick to the Pockits…because there’s a brand new one out that reclines!!!!
 Splurge for next year, I think! (yep- see above for the updated link!)

 Ok, here is a list of absolute essentials (from my experience) to pack if you are doing a mountain trip with kiddos in the winter time: